eroux/tibetan-spellchecker/doc/second-suffix-da.md

 ### modern Tibetan

-The following seem to consensually have a second suffix ད, implicit most of the time:
+The following have a second suffix ད according to a large consensus.
+The dadrag is not written explicitely in most editorial conventions:

 - ཀུན
 - ཤིན